 Stock is freezable too, so you can make the whole thing in no time.
 Just don't freeze the soup with the cooked wontons in it.
 Believe me, not good.

 Making wontons is easier than you might think and when made into wonton soup, it's both comforting and satisfying.
 Making your own is really so worth it.

-- 6oz/170g ground pork/pork mince
+- 8 oz ground pork pork mince

-- 2 scallions/spring onions, roughly chopped
+- 2 scallions spring onions, roughly chopped

-- 1tbsp soy sauce
+- 1 tablespoon soy sauce

-- 1½tbsp sesame oil
+- 1 teaspoon sesame oil

 - 1 packet wonton wrappers

-- 6 cups/1.4litres chicken stock
+- 6 cups chicken stock homemade if possible

 - salt and pepper to taste

-- 1 large clove of garlic
+- 1 clove garlic large, sliced

-- 3-4 slices of fresh ginger
+- 3-4 slices fresh ginger

-- 1 scallion
+- 1 scallion green onion/spring onion

 - Lay out a few wonton wrappers at a time and have a little dish with water ready beside you.
 Put a teaspoonful of filling mixture to one side of the wonton - I find easiest putting towards one corner.
 Put a little water around the edges then fold over the opposite corner from the filling and press together.
 Join the two sides together, moving from the middle to the edge so you press out any air as you join.
 Bring the two 'wings' together on one side of the dumpling, using a little water to join.
 Repeat until you use all the filling.